eruber/cookiecutter-fork-docs/docs/source/setup.rst

 **************************
 Dev/Test Environment Setup
 **************************
-The following sections detail the sets taken to get a development and test environment configured to establish a testing baseline.
+The following sections detail the steps taken to get a development and test environment configured to establish a testing baseline.

 Primary development and testing was done using::